-The Company continues to develop a well-defined, positive risk culture that is understood across Quilter, as well as a risk and control framework with clear articulation of the responsibilities between the three lines of defence.
+The Group continues to develop a well-defined, positive risk culture that is understood across Quilter, as well as a risk and control framework with clear articulation of the responsibilities between the three lines of defence.

-The Group regulations applicable to the Company are the investment firm (Capital Requirement Directive) regulations.
+The Group regulations applicable to the Company are the Investment Firms Prudential Regime ("IFPR") regulations.
 To meet these regulations, we operate a consistent approach to risk management across Quilter.
-As such, we have integrated the Internal Capital Adequacy Assessment Process ("ICAAP") into the risk management framework.
-Analysis is undertaken into the capital required to protect the sustainability of the Group and the Company, and how those capital requirements might develop over the planning period.
+As such, we have integrated the Internal Capital Adequacy and Risk Assessment Process ("ICARA") into the risk management framework.
+Analysis is undertaken into the capital and liquidity required to protect the sustainability of the Group and the Company, and how those requirements might develop over the planning period.

-The assessments include a range of stress and scenario testing covering a broad range of scenarios, including market shocks, new business growth scenarios and operational risk events.
+The assessments include a range of stress and scenario testing covering a broad range of scenarios, including macro scenarios such as market shocks, idiosyncratic scenarios based on stressing the Company's business plan and operational risk scenarios.
 These tests are in addition to the regulatory solvency capital requirements, which allow for severe and extreme scenarios and stresses (1 in 200 year risk events).
 Critical to our process is preparing management action plans should adverse events occur.
 This provides comfort that the Company is well capitalised and prepared to take necessary action in order to maintain our resilience to adverse conditions.